RedHatInsights/insights-pup/README.md

 ```
 ...
-"canonical_facts": {},
+"facts": [{'facts': {"insights_id": "a756b571-e227-46a5-8bcc-3a567b7edfb1",
+                    "machine_id": null,
+                    "bios_uuid": null,
+                    "subscription_manager_id": null,
+                    "ip_addresses": [],
+                    "mac_addresses": [],
-"fqdn": "some.host.name",
+                    "fqdn": "Z0JTXJ7YSG.test"}
-"insights-id": "asdf-we23-dcw-2342fdwc"}
+            'namespace': 'insights-client'}]
 ```

-**The above facts are configurable and may be added or taken away.
+**The above facts are managed by the [insights-core](https://www.github.com/RedHatInsights/insights-core) project and may be added or taken away.
 The README should be updated to reflect those changes**

 Fields:

-  - rh_account: The account number used to upload.
+  - account: The account number used to upload.
 Will be modified to `account_number` when posting to inventory
   - principal: The upload org_id.
 Will be modified to `org_id` when posting to inventory
   - payload_id: The ID of the individual uploaded archive
   - size: Size of the payload in bytes
   - service: The service name as provided by the MIME type.
   - url: The url from which the archive will be downloaded
-  - canonical_facts: A dictionary containing canonical_facts to be passed to inventory

-Additional facts will also be included, but are configurable within the PUP service.
-In the JSON above, `fqdn` and `insights-id` are examples of these additional facts.
+  - facts: An array containing facts for each host

-The PUP service will respond to the upload service with a success/failure JSON or an error code if something goes wrong.
+The PUP service will respond to the upload service with a message on the message queue regarding success or failure.

 Success example: